 BY HENRIK DAHL

-It was January 2003 and I was making research on The Merry Pranksters and in particular the so called Acid Tests that they were staging in California.
+It was January 2003 and I was making research on The Merry Pranksters and in particular the so called Acid Tests they were staging in California.
 So I decided to get in touch with Owsley Stanley aka Bear, a legend in the counterculture movement of the 1960s.

 Owsley built sound equipment for the Grateful Dead.
 At the time they were the house band at the Acid Tests, which were a series of multi-media events where the participants were given a strong dose of LSD.
 Owsley, together with his apprentice Tim Scully, manufactured the acid that was used at the Acid Tests.
 I figured getting in touch with Owsley would possibly result in some valuable information on what was going on at the events.
 It’s safe to say the acid Owsley and his friend Scully made, reached a huge number of people in America.
 Apart from at the Acid Tests, their LSD was taken at numerous rock concerts, music festivals and in city parks.
 Owsley’s acid lab was raided in 1967, and he was sentenced to three years in prison.